promi4s/ocelescope/docs/evaluation/plugin.md

     # If using uv
     uv run ocelescope build
     ```

-    !!! note

-        The Ocelescope CLI is automatically available if you installed the project dependencies earlier.

 After building, you'll find your packaged plugin as a `.zip` file inside the `dist/` directory.